FilippoLeone/datasetto/client/README.md

-# Twiscord Client
+# Datasetto Client

-Modern, modular frontend for Twiscord - A self-hosted Discord/TeamSpeak-like application with RTMP streaming and WebRTC voice chat.
+Modern, modular frontend for Datasetto - A self-hosted streaming and voice collaboration platform with RTMP streaming and WebRTC voice chat.

 ## 🎯 Features